-As of December 31, 2021, more than 1.3 million North Carolinians had student loan debt, totaling $48 billion.
+As of March 31, 2023, more than 1.3 million North Carolinians had student loan debt, totaling more than $51 billion.
 One of Attorney General Josh Stein’s top priorities is protecting people’s hard-earned money and fighting for people who are investing in their education and their futures.
 This means cracking down on fraudulent student loan relief groups; investigating for-profit colleges that scam families, target veterans, and cheat consumers; and making sure that students are treated fairly in how they choose and pay for higher education.

 Learn more below about how the Department of Justice is advocating for student loan borrowers.

 To make sure North Carolinians have important information regarding recent student loan developments, please review the information below.
 To determine your next steps, consult the resources below and contact your loan servicer or Federal Student Aid.

 - Make sure your contact information is up to date with the office of Federal Student Aid and your loan servicer.
 Note that your servicer may have changed during the payment pause.

 - Learn more about return to repayment.
 More information from the Department of Education is available here and a recording of the webinar Repayment 101: Get Help with your Federal Student Loans, is available here.